Ghazaleh-Ahmadzadeh/Capstone-Project/README.md

 - **News Data:** Articles including title, publication date, source, content, and sentiment score.
 - **Market Data:** USD/Rial exchange rates with timestamps.
 - **Prediction Data:** ML-generated predictions and their confidence percentages.
-- **User Data:** User profiles, feedback, and preferences.
-- **Relationships:** News data and sentiment analysis inform the prediction data; market data is used to validate and contextualize predictions; user data ties in with personalized alerts and feedback loops.
+- **Relationships:** News data and sentiment analysis inform the prediction data; market data is used to validate and contextualize predictions.

 ### Endpoints